RemiThomson/FPGA_Trading_System/README.md

 - Dynamic Risk Configuration
   Allow runtime adjustment of risk parameters (e.g., max position/exposure limits) via UART or control register interface for more flexible testing and prototyping.

-- **🧠 Smarter Order Matching Algorithms**
-  Introduce advanced features like iceberg orders, pegged orders, or multiple order types (limit/market) for more realistic exchange behavior.

-- **📊 Real-Time Monitoring Interface**
+- Real-Time Monitoring Interface
   Add a UART or VGA dashboard module to view internal book state, trades executed, or performance metrics in real time.

-- **🧪 Formal Verification & Assertions**
-  Integrate SystemVerilog assertions and formal tools to ensure protocol correctness, deadlock-freedom, and compliance with trading logic invariants.

-- **🕒 Sub-Nanosecond Latency Profiling**
+- Sub-Nanosecond Latency Profiling
   Use on-chip timers to measure exact cycle latencies through each module and identify performance bottlenecks.

-- **🧰 Configurable FIFO Depths**
+- Configurable FIFO Depths
   Parameterize all FIFO buffers to allow tuning for throughput vs. resource trade-offs based on target FPGA.

-- **🧬 Add Replay or Logging Capability**
+- Add Replay or Logging Capability
-  Store incoming/outgoing packets in BRAM for replay or post-analysis, useful for debugging and stress testing.
+  Store incoming/outgoing packets for replay or post-analysis, would be useful for debugging and stress testing.

-- **🌐 Integration with Software Back-Ends**
+- Integration with Software Back-Ends
   Connect the FPGA output to a software trading simulator or order book visualizer via serial/USB to bridge hardware and higher-level analytics.

+- Full TCP/IP Stack over Ethernet
+  Replace UART simulation with actual Ethernet MAC + PHY IP to support real network interfaces, enabling compatibility with financial data feeds and exchange simulators.
+This would however require me to get a new FPGA and the reason for this not being done in the first place was that the Basys 3 board does not have an ethernet port.